 Altbier, a Düsseldorf specialty, is a unique traditional beer.
 It resembles English Bitter, one of the most popular drinks in the UK.
 However, it has a higher content than most German beers, ranging from 4.5 to 5.0%.

 This tasty copper-colored beer strikes a balance between hop and malt flavors, resulting in a fruity and smooth beer that locals and visitors can’t resist.
-They often pair this drink with German side dishes like pretzel or cheese.
+They often pair this drink with German accompaniments like pretzel or cheese.

 Diebels and Schlösser are two of the most popular Altbier brands.
 Smaller independent breweries can be found in Altstadt, an old town in Düsseldorf.